 AffiliationProfessor, Hitotsubashi ICS

-Ken Kusunoki received his BA and MBA from Hitotsubashi University and completed the Doctoral Program at the Hitotsubashi University’s Graduate School of Commerce.
-He has been a faculty member at Hitotsubashi University since 1992, and joined the Graduate School of International Corporate Strategy in 2000.
+Ken Kusunoki received his BA and MA from Hitotsubashi University’s Graduate School of Commerce.
+He has been a faculty member at Hitotsubashi University since 1992 and joined the Graduate School of International Corporate Strategy in 2000.

 Professor Kusunoki specializes in strategy.
 He has conducted consulting and executive seminars for many leading Japanese and global companies.